-- Inability to conduct independent research in a fashion appropriate with the accepted norms of a discipline, - Inability to function within a team environment to the degree that it negatively affects the learning, practice and/or research of fellow graduate students, - Behavior that does not meet the professional standards of a discipline (typically clinical, social work or school settings, but also including Motion Picture Arts), - Failure to meet one or more major milestone requirements, - Inability to pass the diagnostic/preliminary examination/comprehensive examination (note that university policy limits preliminary examination attempts to two), - Failure to complete the doctoral degree/make timely progress towards the dissertation, or - Extensive petitions for time extension.
+- Inability to conduct independent research in a fashion appropriate with the accepted norms of a discipline. - Inability to function within a team environment to the extent that it negatively affects the learning, practice and/or research of fellow graduate students. - Behavior that does not meet the professional standards of a discipline (typically clinical, social work or school settings, but also including Motion Picture Arts, internship work, etc.). - Failure to meet artistic or creative performance standards. - Failure to be approved for an Extension of Time (EOT). - Failure to complete important degree milestone requirements within a reasonable period of time.